GrauleM/project-posenet/README.md

     if self._library is not None:
 AttributeError: 'Delegate' object has no attribute '_library'
 ```
-This is caused by a mistake in the default install path for posenet_decoder.so; this file is put into `posenet_lib/armv7a`,
+This is caused by a mistake in the default path for posenet_decoder.so; this file is put into `posenet_lib/armv7a`,
 when it should actually be in `posenet_lib/armv7l`.
 Easy fix: `cp -r armv7a/ armv7l/`

 ## rpi video